ac25ville/high-performance-computing-fall-2022/hw0/README.md

 * make -C hw0/

-* hw0/homework0 hw0/U.csv hw0/nodeCoordinates.csv hw0/K.csv N (N being a value given by the grader.
-From my understanding the test value was 5)
+* hw0/homework0 hw0/U.csv hw0/nodeCoordinates.csv hw0/K.csv N (N being a value given by the grader)

+To re-run, enter "make", then the line above with the same or different parameters.

+## How to build from hpc22_acc9cm/hw0 directory

+1) Make sure you are in the hpc22_acc9cm/hw0 directory

+2) Run the following commands in order

+* cmake CMakeLists.txt

+* make clean

+* make hw0/

+* ./homework0 U.csv nodeCoordinates.csv K.csv N (N being a value given by the grader)

 To re-run, enter "make", then the line above with the same or different parameters.